go-rel/rel/docs/association.md

 <!-- tabs:end -->

-rel will try to update a new record for association if `ID` is a zero value.
+REL will try to update a new record for association if `ID` is a zero value.
 To update association, it first needs to be preloaded.

 <!-- tabs:start -->